Doctoring a game’s image

 In the week running up to the Kickstarter demo’s release, Pathologic was covered by Rock Paper Shotgun, PC Gamer, GameReactor, GameWatcher and more.
 On the evening of its release, both VG247 and PCGamesN went live with feature content that heavily praised the game – VG247 saying: “Wow.
 You’re in for a treat.”
 We were also able to secure future coverage ahead of time, agreeing opportunities with Destructoid, Kotaku and IGN for later down the line.

 By coordinating the press activities with Ice-Pick Lodge’s own community activities, and additionally seeding discussions on Reddit, we were able to ensure that the teaser videos were viewed more than 30,000 times on YouTube alone in the week leading up to the demo’s launch, without any media spend.
 And by opting to encourage Kickstarter backers to publish their own experiences of the demo, we were able to achieve many thousands of additional views of people’s own Let’s Play videos.

 The campaign allowed us not only to achieve new press coverage and community interest, but also gave us a perfect opportunity to test out a new communications strategy to pave the way for future campaigns.
-Ice-Pick Lodge subsequently signed with Devolver Digital to publish the game.
+The added attention also sparked interest from publishers, and Ice-Pick Lodge subsequently signed with Devolver Digital to publish the game.